 Through the process of inquiry, students construct their understanding of the natural and human designed world.
 The students develop their skills in thinking, problem solving and working collaboratively.
-This includes each of the curriculum subjects; The Arts, English, Health and Physical Education, The Humanities, Languages, Mathematics, Science and Technologies.
+This includes each of the curriculum subjects; English, Maths, Science/STEM, Language and Arts.

 The study of English helps create confident communicators, imaginative thinkers and informed citizens.
 It assists individuals to learn, analyse, understand, communicate and build relationships with others and the world around them.
 The study of English helps to develop the knowledge and skills needed for education, training and the workplace.
 It helps students to become ethical, thoughtful, informed and active members of society and plays an important part in developing the understanding, attitude and capabilities of those who will shape our future.

 We believe the best way to promote language competence is by providing students with the opportunities to think, speak, listen, read and write about significant things, for real purposes which are important to them.

 We believe all areas of language are inter-linked and it is a developmental process for all students.

 The following are central to our teaching:

 - English is an integral part of all areas of the curriculum

 - Excursions, in-school visits and first hand experiences are seen as an important basis for promoting a positive attitude to all learning including English.

 - Language competence in students is enhanced if teachers and parents work in partnership.

 Mathematics is a priority area for Edithvale Primary School.
 Our Mathematics program stresses the development of the individual and relies heavily on the use of structured teaching materials.